openware/peatio/docs/dev/setup/osx.md

 ```shell
 bundle exec rake solvency:liability_proof
 ```
-Otherwise you will get an exception entering the "Solvency".
+Otherwise you will get an exception at the "Solvency" page.

 #### Run Peatio